docker/docs/engine/security/trust/content_trust.md

 * `pull`
 * `run`

-For example, with content trust enabled a `docker pull someimage:latest` only succeeds if `someimage:latest` is signed.
+For example, with DCT enabled a `docker pull someimage:latest` only succeeds if `someimage:latest` is signed.
 However, an operation with an explicit content hash always succeeds as long as the hash exists: